 26. There are no word limits for any manifestos.

-Voting links are sent to your student emails, to vote just click on the link between the 1st March and 5th March at 3pm.
+Voting links are sent to your student emails, to vote just click on the link between the 28th February at 10am and the 7th March at 3pm.
 For queries e-mail email@example.com

 28. The manifesto must be submitted in ‘camera ready artwork’ to enable it to be effectively reproduced in print and on the union elections website.
 JPG or TFF files are the best versions to submit the manifesto to us.

 20 A3 sheets worth of printed publicity (no more than 3 designs / sizes)

 Each candidate must request the Students’ Union to print these by no later than the 18th February at 5pm.
 Each candidate can request less than the allocated 20 sheets.